Rashmika Mandanna's Dream Of Working With This Big Hero Finally Comes True? Exciting Deets Inside

 Meanwhile, Rashmika is going through a terrific phase on the work front.
 She was last seen in the Kannada movie Yajamana which did fairly well at the box office.
 At present, she has Dear Comrade in her kitty which marks her second collaboration with Geetha Govindam co-star Vijay Deverakonda.
 She will also be seen in Pogaru which has her paired opposite Kannada hero Druva Sarja.

-From Saanvi To Lilly, Rashmika Mandanna Has Transformed Stunningly Over The Years!
+Most Read: From Saanvi To Lilly, Rashmika Mandanna Has Transformed Stunningly Over The Years!
 VIEW PICS

 Source: Valai Pechu